ahayzen/folderbox/README.md

 SPDX-License-Identifier: MPL-2.0
 -->

-Developer containers which can be executed against a project folder, allowing the development environment to be separate from the host, while still allowing integratation with the host.
+Workspaces using containers which can be executed against a project folder.
+Allowing the development environment to be separate from the host, while still providing sandbox escapes.

 # Aims